wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

 = TODO 3.4.7 =
+- Add the partial protection addon to the listing.
 - Add the SWPM Misc Shortcodes addon to the listing.

 = 3.4.6 =